wismill/recipe/README.md

 recipe - installation scripts and files needed for Archphile
 ======

 This repository contains some very basic scripts that I use in order to create archphile images.
-The scrips are dependent on ArchlinuxARM builds for the supported devices, which means that they might not work when ArchlinuxARM release a new image.

 In order to use these scripts you must first install ArchlinuxARM.

 - for Raspberry Pi: